TZstatsADS/Spring2021-Project3-group3/README.md

 	Testing time:
 	Memory use:

-For our Advenced model - Weighted SVC - we got the following results:
+For our Advanced model - Weighted SVC - we got the following results:

 	Accuracy: 0.
 	AUC: 0.